-Mr. Suraj P. Ahuja, M.Sc.
-P.Geo., is the President and Principal Geological Consultant of SKAN Consulting Inc. based in West Vancouver, BC, Canada.
-Since 2001 he continues to provide consulting services to several major and junior exploration companies in Canada and overseas.
-Mr. Ahuja has over

-40 years of mineral exploration and management experience in Canada, USA and South America.
+Mr. Suraj Ahuja, M.Sc. is the President of SKAN Consulting Inc. based in West Vancouver, BC, Canada.
+Since 2001 and until 2020 he provided consulting services to several major and junior exploration companies in Canada and overseas.
+Mr. Ahuja has 50 years of multi-commodity mineral exploration and project management experience in Canada, USA, Australia, Mongolia and South America.
 He has designed, developed and managed several successful mineral exploration programs from grassroots to detailed property evaluations, including mine geology and feasibility studies.
 Prior to forming his own company Mr. Ahuja also worked for SMDC, a predecessor company to Cameco Corporation and PNC, a Japanese uranium exploration company.
-Since 2004 Mr. Ahuja has been a director of UEX Corporation, a mineral exploration company that is listed on the Toronto Stock Exchange.

-Cory H. Kent, Director
+Cory Kent, Director

-Mr. Cory H. Kent has been a practicing lawyer since 1996, a lawyer at McMillan LLP since February 2003 and a partner there since 2006, practicing in the area of securities and corporate law with a focus on companies in the mineral resource industry.
+Mr. Cory Kent has been a practicing lawyer since 1996, a lawyer at McMillan LLP since February 2003 and a partner there since 2006, practicing in the area of securities and corporate law with a focus on companies in the mineral resource industry.
 Mr. Kent has a LLB from the University of British Columbia and Bachelor of Arts from Carleton University.
-Mr. Kent is also a director of Starcore International Mines Ltd. a mining company that is listed on the Toronto Stock Exchange.